 The friendly letter is a ubiquitous elementary project, but without a meaningful context it often ends up as a rote exercise in following formatting rules.
 With the advent of digital tools and social media, the rules for formatting a friendly letter writing are also changing.
-While many bemoan this change, digital tools also made it easier to both edit writing, add visuals and voice, and share immediately with an audience beyond the classroom.
+While many bemoan this change, digital tools also made it easier to both edit writing, add visuals, voice, and video, and share immediately with an audience beyond the classroom.

 Express your thanks